Macy’s Thanksgiving Parade Was The Coldest In Over A Hundred Years

 Excitedly, Mamie made her way to the exit door of Penn Station having traveled only from Brick Church Station in East Orange New Jersey for her first ever Macy’s Thanksgiving Day parade.
 It took her only 30 minutes by train.
-But it was the culmination of a 50 year lifelong dream to see the parade in person.
+But it was the culmination of a 50-year lifelong dream to see the parade in person.

 It almost didn’t happen.
-Her husband waited with her for the 7:00 AM train in what the weather app described as a “real feel” of 6º.
-After a fifteen minute wait, they were ready to throw in the towel and head back home where it was warm.
+Her husband waited with her for the 7 a.m. train in what the weather app described as a “real feel” of 6 degrees.
+After a 15-minute wait, they were ready to throw in the towel and head back home where it was warm.
 As they were getting ready to exit the platform, the train came into view.
 Away they went.

 About 30 minutes into the parade, Mamie found herself desperately pushing and shoving her way out of the throng of parade enthusiasts.
 She had her fill before things even officially started.
 As she leaned against the grain, she discovered she was not alone.
-A train of parade escapees were right behind her.
+A train of parade escapees was right behind her.

 The NYT told half the story in the headline, “Paradegoers Brave Coldest Thanksgiving in New York Since 1901.”
 The story left untold was of the hundreds, if not thousands fleeing the scene not long after it started.
 It wasn’t just cold.
 It was dangerously cold, the kind of cold when newscasters usually warn people to stay inside if they don’t absolutely have to go out.